Close

 The Great Walks in New Zealand are premier walking tracks that are maintained by the government’s Department of Conservation.
 These are some of the most stunning and varied hikes, taking you through the best nature this country has to offer.
 The Milford Track is one of the most famous Great Walks, running through Fiordland National Park on the South Island retracing the steps of early explorers.
 Whether you choose to do the track in its entirety or want to sample just a taste of it, here are a few things you need to know.

-Important Information About The Milford Track
+Important information about the Milford Track

 Distance: 53.5 km one way